muitocomplicado/pr-build/README.md

 	Other options:

-		-k --skip       skip to the last patch (must have all other builds ready)
+		-k --skip         skip to the last patch (must have all other builds ready) -p --paused       pauses after each major subversion command

 		-y --python       do not compile python
 		-i --installer    do not create installers
 		-u --update       do not update the repo
 		-e --export       do not export the repo

 		-v --verbose      run it verbosely
 		-q --quiet        run it quietly

 ### Directory structure: